treble37/digger/README.md

 You have a nested map (or a struct that you converted to a nested map) with keys that are atoms and you want to convert those keys to strings.

-### The Solution: Digger.Atomizer
+### The Solution: Digger.Stringifier

-Digger.Atomizer drills down into a nested map and converts (most) keys which are not strings into strings.
+Digger.Stringifier drills down into a nested map and converts (most) keys which are not strings into strings.

 ## Installation